 That’s what is happening, in my view, to the issues regarding mental health, especially within academia.
-A number of research has been done in order to enhance efforts to prevent and treat mental disorder within higher education.
+A number of research studies have been done in order to enhance efforts to prevent and treat mental disorders within higher education.
 But then, it seems that everything still is in the same place.

 It might be a biased perspective since professionals in this field focus mostly on successes.
 But, the main point is that there are areas where percentages may not be the most accurate way to observe if something is needed or not.

 One can observe the stress levels that lecturers and even professors still have.
-Here I’m not talking about the people that enjoy stress in their lives, nor am I thinking about the types of stress that, although it may disturb an individual’s well-being, helps them focus on their targets almost in the same way as when people work without noticing time passing by (i.e., the flow momentum).
+Here I’m not talking about the people that enjoy stress in their lives, nor am I thinking about the types of stress that although it may disturb an individual’s well-being, helps them focus on their targets almost in the same way as when people work without noticing time passing by.

 I also realise that the stigma of going to a therapist is even greater within academia.
 As a psychologist, it would be strange not to search for professional help within this field.
-I’ve had it before for professional reasons, and this time, on my first year of my PhD, I was having counselling for personal reasons and of course this was the right thing to do.
+I’ve had it before for professional reasons, and this time, in my first year of my PhD, I was having counselling for personal reasons and, of course, this was the right thing to do.
 Yet the stigma exists, unfortunately.

-Universities have recently begun to implement programmes to promote well-being and address mental health issues among students.
-It is a great way to disseminate these services which existed before but which people didn’t know about or had social beliefs that were somehow erroneous.
+Universities have recently begun to implement programmes to promote well-being and address mental health issues within academia.
+It is a great way to disseminate these services that existed before, but which people didn’t know about or had social beliefs that were somehow erroneous.

 Here are some tips that I can share:

-- Talk the way you feel more comfortable.
 Recently, I have been involved in the creation of a platform that offers psychological counselling exclusively for expats.
-The premise is not to isolate them from the context where they are living.
+The premise is not to isolate them from the context of where they are living.
 As for me, a fair number of academic expats work within a multicultural environment.
-However, sometimes people may feel less understood when they share their thoughts in a language which is not theirs.
+However, sometimes people may feel less understood when they share their thoughts in a language that is not theirs.

-- Seek information.
 Don’t feel you are the only person in the world with a problem.
-It’s not the moment of being egocentric.
+It’s not the moment for being egocentric.
 There are a wide group of people that experience mental health issues, more so in academia.
-A recent study assessed the prevalence of mental health problems of 3,659 PhD students, where researchers found out that 51 per cent experienced at least two symptoms of mental health conditions and 32 per cent experienced at least four symptoms.
+A recent study assessed the prevalence of mental health problems of 3,659 PhD students, where researchers found out that 51% experienced at least two symptoms of mental health conditions and 32% experienced at least four symptoms.

-- Fight the stigma and open yourself to that.
 Even if you have a background in psychology, you must still acknowledge that.
 I felt it myself.
-I was not expecting my first panic attack, but when it happened, I realised, it was time to start my therapy.
+I was not expecting my first panic attack, but, when it happened, I realised it was time to start my therapy.

-Apart from those, just realise that the world is not ending tomorrow.
-That the research you are doing can be innovative, but will not be the last research of the world.
+Apart from these, just realise that the world is not ending tomorrow.
+That the research you are doing can be innovative but will not be the last research in the world.
 And even if the world ends or even if the research you are doing is the last bit of possible research on earth, would that be as enjoyable as it could if you felt better now?